BoscoDomingo/BestCodingFonts/README.md

 ## Names (so you can use them in any program or IDE):

-USE THE '' IN FONTS THAT HAVE A + IN THEIR NAME IF THEY GIVE YOU ERRORS.
+USE QUOTES (`''`) IN FONTS THAT HAVE A `+` IN THEIR NAME IF THEY GIVE YOU ERRORS.
 I could change their names but it would take too long, so here's the workaround instead

 **Cascadia Code**: Cascadia Code PL